Esmeralda Colombo Receives Second Place in Prestigious Essay Contest

 In her article titled: “Enforcing International Law in U.S. Courts: The Law of the Sea Convention at Play in Kivalina,” Colombo focuses on potential avenues of legal recourse for members of an Iñupiat community in Kivalina, Alaska, affected by water pollution from the largest zinc mine worldwide.

-In her article, she propounds that some environmental provisions of the Law of the Sea (LOS) Convention can be invoked in a case of water degradation currently unfolding in Kivalina due to the operation of the mine along with US environmental statues and Alaska common law.
+In her article, she propounds that some environmental provisions of the Law of the Sea (LOS) Convention can be invoked in a case of water degradation currently unfolding in Kivalina due to the operations of the mine along with US environmental statutes and Alaska common law

 Her analysis was sparked by the defective protection of the environment provided by solely domestic legislation.
 Rather, she contends that the Iñupiat community of Kivalina are able to invoke provisions of the LOS Convention that are customary according to US law in both federal and Alaska courts.